atoffano/KGene2Pheno/README.md

 ### Querying a SPARQL endpoint:

-    python main.py --query "SPARQL query" --method "method_name" --dataset "dataset_name"
+    python main.py --query "SPARQL query" --method "method_name"

-### Using a local dataset:

-python main.py --dataset "local_celegans" --method "method_name"

 Training an embedding model with default configuration:

-    python main.py --method "TransE" --dataset "celegans" --default_config
+    python main.py --method "TransE" --keywords disease gene phenotype not-phenotype interaction disease_plus_ortho expression_value expression_pattern lifestage-ontology disease-ontology phenotype-ontology go-ontology go-annotation

 Note: Replace "main.py" with the actual name of the script file, and replace "SPARQL query," "method_name," and "dataset_name" with your own values.

+### Using a local dataset:

+python main.py --dataset "local" --method "method_name"

+This will use the dataset stored in the data folder.
+The dataset must be in the form of a space separated file with the following columns:

+    head: The head of the triple.
+    relation: The relation of the triple.
+    tail: The tail of the triple.
+No index or header is required.

-Additional Information
+## Additional Information

-For more information on the code and its functionality, refer to the comments within the code file and consult the documentation provided, if available.
+For more information on the code and its functionality, refer to the comments within the code file for now.
+A full documentation will be provided in the future.